ClayAucoin/codex-lv2-may-2025/guides/week1-git/GLOSSARY.md

   → Related: [JavaScript](../week2-vscode/GLOSSARY.md#javascript)

 * **OneDrive**
   Cloud sync service that can conflict with Git repos.
+Learn about OneDrive and how to identify which folders sync and do not sync to your OneDrive.

 * **HTML & CSS**
   Fundamental web languages for structure and style.